Shuffle/Shuffle-docs/docs/configuration.md

 git pull
 docker-compose pull
 docker-compose up -d
+docker pull frikky/shuffle:app_sdk
+docker pull frikky/shuffle:worker
 ```

+**PS: This will NOT update your apps, meaning they may be outdated.
+To update your apps, go to /apps and click both buttons in the top right corner (reload apps locally & Download from Github)**

 ## Proxy configuration
 Proxies are another requirement to many enterprises, hence it's an important feature to support.
 There are two places where proxies can be implemented: